mercadopago/cart-magento/v1.6.x - 1.9.x - Transparent/README.md

 redirected away to complete the payment, and it will also reduce the checkout steps improving conversion rates.

-*Available for Argentina, Brazil and Mexico*
+*Available for Argentina, Brazil, Colombia, Mexico and Venezuela*

 **Customized Bar Code Payment**